Solar Power - the most abundant energy source in the world

 A solar panel is comprised of many solar cells, and a solar array is comprised of many solar panels.

 The basic building block of the solar cell has commonly been silicon, an element found in sand (these are known as crystalline silicon solar cells).
-Traditionally, solar cells are combined with silicon, other organic materials, glass, and metal, to create solar PV panels.
+Traditionally, solar cells are combinations of silicon and other organic materials, glass, and metal; which are manufactured to create solar PV panels.

 These innovations in solar cell design are all developed to increase the efficiency of the conductivity of the cells, and decrease the cost of production of solar cells.
 PV panels are combined into what is known as PV arrays for - buildings, properties, home rooftops, community solar/ microgrids, and large-scale (utility-scale) solar farms.